Student OrgsAsian Student Union (ASU)

 ARTICLE III: MEMBERSHIP

-Section 1.
-All Gustavus students interested in learning the different Asian cultures and social/political problems faced by Asian descent are welcomed to attend the meetings.
+Section 1.All Gustavus students interested in learning about the different Asian cultures and social/political problems faced by Asirsyan descent are welcome to attend the meetings.
 Asian Student Union will not discriminate on the basis of age, color, gender, gender identity, disability status, height, marital status, national origin, political persuasion, race, religion, sexual orientation, veteran status, or weight.
-Instead, we as an organization will work together to improve the unity of our nation
+Instead, we as an organization will work together to improve the unity of our community.

-Section 2.
-Members are welcomed and accepted continuously throughout the year
+Section 2.Members are welcomed and accepted continuously throughout the year

 ARTICLE IV: OFFICERS/EXECUTIVE BOARD

-Section 3.
-All Executive Board members are required to show up to both the general meeting and executive board meeting.
-If unable to make it to the meeting, please notify both co-president at least one day before the meeting
+Section 3.All Executive Board members are required to show up to both the general meeting and the executive board meeting.
+If unable to attend the meeting, please notify both Co-Presidents at least 3 hours before the meeting.

 Section 4.
-Any Executives failing to maintain membership in good standing or acting in contrary to the values the organization holds may be removed by a vote of no confidence.
-Resignation or removal of an executive from their position before the close of the academic year will result in emergency elections to fill the vacant exec until the end of the academic year
+Any Executives failing to maintain membership in good standing or acting contrary to the values the organization holds may be removed by a vote of no confidence.
+Resignation or removal of an executive from their position before the close of the academic year will result in emergency elections to fill the vacant exec until the end of the academic year.

 Section 6.
 The duties of each office are described as follows: